RoyalHighgrass/QVM-Manager/QVM/CONTRIBUTING.md

 # Thinking of contributing to the `QVM (QEMU Virtual Machine Manager)` open-source hypervisor project?

 I am thrilled that you're interested in contributing to my project!
-This document provides guidelines for contributing to the `QVM - QEMU Virtual Machine Manager` Project.
+This document provides guidelines for contributing to the `QVM - QEMU Virtual Machine Manager` project.
 By following these guidelines, you help maintain the quality and consistency of its codebase.

 ## Table of Contents